 Other risk factors for seizures during pregnancy include:

-- having diabetes or another condition that affects your blood vessels
+- diabetes or another condition that affects your blood vessels

 Because preeclampsia can lead to eclampsia, you may have the symptoms of both conditions.
-However, some of your symptoms may be caused by other conditions, such as kidney disease or diabetes.
-It is important to tell your doctor so that he or she may rule out other possible causes.
+However, some of your symptoms may be due to other conditions, such as kidney disease or diabetes.
+It’s important to tell your doctor about any conditions you have so they may rule out other possible causes.

 The following are common symptoms of preeclampsia: